-I, the undersigned, as Secretary of the Bay Mills Indian Community Executive Council, do hereby certify that the above Resolution was adopted and approved at a meeting of the Bay Mills Executive Council held at Bay Mills, Michigan, on the 12th day of May, 1997, with a vote of 3 for, 0 opposed, 1 absent, and 1 abstaining.
-As per provisions of the Bay Mills Tribal Constitution, the President must abstain except in the event of a tie.
+I, the undersigned, as Secretary of the Bay Mills Indian Community Executive Council, do hereby certify that the above resolution was adopted and approved by a poll vote of the Bay Mills Indian Community Executive Council held at Bay Mills, Michigan, on the 4th day of May, 2004, with a vote of the for, opposed, substaining.
+As per provisions of the Bay Mills Constitution, the Tribal President must abstain except in the event of a tie.